rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/network-plugins/_index.md

 #### Weave encryption

-Weave encryption can be enabled by using a weave string password, in rke config weave encryption can be enabled by adding the `password` option to `weave_network_provider`:
+Weave encryption can be enabled by passing a string password to the network provider config.

+### Weave Network Plug-in Options

 ```yaml
 network: